 Councillor Cox referred to the strength of feeling and anxiety of people across the District.
-He mentioned that a young resident of Armitage with Handsacre who used the swimming pool was now taking part in a national competition in Glasgow.
+He mentioned that a young resident of Armitage with Handsacre who used the swimming pool was now taking part in the National Championships in Glasgow.